jimmykallhagen/nordix-zfs/nordix-tank.md

 - This will create and format a zpool, here we only include the devices that will act as storage units, as a rule of thumb use units of the same type, size and specifications.
 You can mix whatever you want but it will not be to your advantage to do so
+- I set the name tank then I use the disk by-id I previously sorted out for my HHD and set them in a row with a space between each after tank, if you want a different name than tank then just change it, tank is however a standard name for a storage pool in ZFS

 Create zpool:
 ```Fish